autocontracts/permissioned-blocks/whitepaper.md

 ```

 <p align="center">
-<b>Solidity pure function</b> - A function that calculates the running balance of total and tax.
-The state information is total and tax.
-The input parameters are price, quantity and taxRate.
+<b>Solidity pure function</b> - A function that calculates the running balance of <i>total</i> and <i>tax</i>.
+The state information is the varialbles <i>total</i> and <i>tax</i>.
+The input parameters are <i>price</i>, <i>quantity</i> and <i>taxRate</i>.
 </p>

 ## The Statechain

-In order to retain the blockchain benefits of decentralisation, the external storage for persisting state transitions needs to be also decentralised.
-For the design of Permissioned Blocks, [IPFS](https://ipfs.io/) was selected for the following reasons:
+In order to retain the benefits of decentralisation, the alternative storage for persisting the state changes needs to be also decentralised.
+For this and the following reasons, [IPFS](https://ipfs.io/) was selected:
 - Uses a distributed p2p file sharing algorithm called BitSwap.
+- Uses a content addressing scheme for resolving data.
 - Can store data structures in object form - [IPLD](https://github.com/ipld/specs).
-- Has streaming capabilities of large digital media formats (musics, movies etc).
+- Can serve large digital content (books, music, movies etc).

 To store the history of the smart contract state changes, a linked list data structure is chosen such that each state change references the previous state.
 We will call this a <b>statechain</b>.

-IPFS uses a content addressing scheme.
+IPFS uses a content addressing scheme for resolving data.
 This means that the address of a block of data is the hash of that data.
 By harnessing the IPFS addressing scheme, the statechain has the same immutability features of a blockchain.
-For example, if the statechain is linked together using IPFS blocks, such that each block links the next using an IPFS address, then any modification of a block would cause the calculation of the statechain's head address to be different.
+For example, if the statechain is linked together, such that each block links the next using an IPFS address, then any modification of a block would cause the calculation of the statechain's head address to be different.
 This would result in statechain head address no longer matching the stored statechain address in the smart contract.

 <p align="center">
 <img src="/images/statechain.png">
 <br>
 <b>The Statechain</b> - A linked list of IPFS Hash Addresses.
-The smart contract only references the latest state change IPFS address.
+The smart contract only references the IPFS address of the latest state change.
 </p>

-This useful property means that we need only to store the address of the last state change on the smart contract, and with this, we know that we have the full untampered history of the contract's state.
+This useful property means that we need only to store the address of the lastest state change on the smart contract, and with this, we know that we have the full untampered history.
 We can then follow the linked references to resolve the complete statechain.

 Benefits:
 - <b> Privacy</b> - The statechain address is the result of a one-way hashing function of the state information.
 Determination of the state information cannot be calculated from the address alone.
-Only by resolving the content using the IPFS protocol can the state information be known.
+Only by resolving the content using the IPFS protocol, can the state information be known.
-- <b> Cost</b> - By storing only the statechain address on the blockchain, significantly reduces the storage costs to negligible, in comparison to storing the complete state history on the blockchain.
+- <b> Cost</b> - By storing the statechain address on the blockchain, significantly reduces the storage costs to negligible, in comparison to storing the complete state history on the blockchain.

 ## IPFS as Decentralised Storage

 ## Statechain Security Model

-Permissioned Blocks extends the IPFS protocol with a security layer to protect the statechain being resolved by unauthorised actors.
+Permissioned Blocks extends the IPFS protocol with a security layer that protects statechain from unauthorised access.

 Resolving the statechain requires both authentication and authorisation.
-Authentication that the request message was sent by the true requestor, and verificaton that the requestor is authorised to access the statechain.
+Authentication of a requestor, and verificaton that they are authorised to access the statechain.

-- <b> Authentication</b> - occurs by harnessing the blockchain's account features.
-A requestor proves the authenticity of a message sent by attaching a digital signature to the message.
-The digital signature is produced using a blockchain account.
-This is verified using the public key of the requestor's blockchain account to check that only they could have created the signature.
+- <b> Authentication</b> - occurs by harnessing the blockchain's cryptography features.
+A requestor proves the authenticity of a message,  by attaching a digital signature to the message that they send.
+The digital signature is produced using the blockchain account of the requestor.
+And is verified using the public key associated with that blockchain account.
+This verifies that only the requestor could have created the signature.
 - <b> Authorisation</b> - occurs through verification that the requestor is authorised to access the statechain information.
 This is performed by quering the smart contract linked to the statechain.
-The smart contract stores a mapping of blockchain accounts to capabilities.
-These capabilities are permissions to access the statechain and to execute smart contract functions.
+The smart contract stores a mapping of blockchain accounts to permissions.
+The permissions are capabilities to access the statechain and to execute smart contract functions.

 ## Secure Transmisson of State Information